Chapter 4

 "[31] Jesus answered them, "It is not the healthy who need a doctor, but the sick.
 [32] I have not come to call the righteous, but sinners to repentance.""

-Thus, we find that we must be humble and honest before our Lord Jesus Christ and confess to Him our failings and need.
+Thus, we find we must be humble and honest before our Lord Jesus Christ and confess to Him our failings and our desire to serve and follow Him.
 When we do this we pave the way for our Lord to come and refresh us.
 To see this let us consider the following excerpt of what the Apostle Peter told those who had just witnessed the healing of a lame man,

 Acts 3:19-20